-- Abnormal conduct, irrational or incoherent mental state or erratic behavior while at work or a significant deterioration in work performance; - Increased inattentiveness, absentmindedness, drowsiness, or mood swings; - Increased unexplained absenteeism; - Impairment of motor functions and lack of physical coordination; - A report of drug and/or alcohol use, provided by a reliable and credible source; - Evidence that an individual has tampered with a drug and/or alcohol test during his or her employment with the City; - Information that the employee has caused, contributed to or been involved in an accident while at work: - Evidence that the employee has used, possessed, sold, solicited or transferred drugs and/or alcohol while working or while on the City's premises, or while operating City vehicle(s), machinery or equipment. - Discovery of drugs and/or alcohol in the workplace; or - Employee's confirmation of drug and/or alcohol use.
+- b) Among other things, such facts and inferences may be based upon: - observable phenomena while at work, such as direct observation of drug and/or alcohol use or the physical symptoms or manifestations of being under the influence of a drug or alcohol; - abnormal conduct, irrational or incoherent mental state or erratic behavior while at work or a significant deterioration in work performance; - increased inattentiveness, absentmindedness, drowsiness or mood swings; - · increased unexplained absenteeism; - impairment of motor functions and lack of physical coordination; - a report of drug and/or alcohol use, provided by a reliable and credible source; - evidence that an individual has tampered with a drug and/or alcohol test during his or her employment with the City; - information that the employee has caused, contributed to or been involved in an accident while at work; - evidence that the employee has used, possessed, sold, solicited or transferred drugs and/or alcohol while working or while on the City's premises, or while operating City vehicle(s), machinery or equipment; - discovery of drugs and/or alcohol in the workplace; or - employees' confirmation of drug and/or alcohol use.

 The City may decide not to test all employees involved in work related accidents.
-If an employee is injured on the job pursuant to F.S.
-Chapter 440, the employee shall immediately upon notification submit to a drug test pursuant to F.S.
-440.102.
 However, it will test all employees where there is some information or evidence upon which a reasonable person could conclude that the employee was at fault to some degree, either by the employee's action or inaction.
 This decision is to be made as a part of the reasonable suspicion determination by a Department Director his or her designee or Assistant City Manager or City Manager (a higher ranking employee).

-If an employee has information upon which there may be a reasonable c. suspicion of another employee's drug and/or alcohol use in violation of City policy, he or she must immediately report the information to his or her supervisor, the Director of that Department, that Director's designee or to the Assistant City Manager or City Manager (a higher ranking City employee.)
-If a supervisor has information upon which there may be a reasonable suspicion of an employee's drug and/or alcohol use in violation of City policy, he or she must immediately report the information to his or her supervisor, the Director of the Department, that Director's designee or to the Assistant City Manager or City Manager (a higher ranking City employee).
-If a Department Director has information upon which there may be a reasonable suspicion of an employee's drug and/or alcohol use in violation of City policy, he or she must immediately report the information to the Assistant City Manager or City Manager (a higher ranking City employee.)
-The higher ranking city employee must consider the information the employee, supervisor and Department Director reported in making his/her own reasonable suspicion determination.
+- If an employee has information upon which there may be a reasonable C) suspicion of another employee's drug and/or alcohol use in violation of City policy, he or she must immediately report the information to his or her supervisor, the Director of that Department, that Director's designee or to the Assistant City Manager or City Manager (a higher ranking City employee).
+If a supervisor has information upon which there may be a reasonable suspicion of an employee's drug and/or alcohol use in violation of City policy, he or she must immediately report the information to his or her supervisor, the Director of that Department, that Director's designee or to the Assistant City Manager or City Manager (a higher ranking City employee).
+If a Department Director has information upon which there may be a reasonable suspicion of an employee's drug and/or alcohol use in violation of City policy, he or she must immediately report the information to the Assistant City Manager or City Manager (a higher ranking City employee).
+The higher ranking City employee must consider the information the employee, supervisor or Department Director reported in making his/her own reasonable suspicion determination. - d) If the higher ranking City employee concludes that a reasonable suspicion testing is justified, he or she must consult with the Director of Human Resources, a City attorney or both, prior to his or her final reasonable suspicion determination.
+Reasonable suspicion testing may only be authorized by a Department Director, his or her designee or by the Assistant City Manager or City Manager.
+The order for an employee to submit to reasonable suspicion testing may be given by any supervisory employee the City deems appropriate. - The City must document, in writing, the circumstances which formed the basis of its reasonable suspicion testing within five (5) days after the testing. - f) Employees shall be transported to the specimen collection site by a supervisor.